 If you’re looking for a cosy date-night spot, nightcap, or drop-in glass of something fun, Dear Sainte Éloise is your place.
 It’s a chic wine bar-slash-restaurant catering to Potts Point locals, wine lovers, and the end-of-the-shift crowd with a 400-strong wine list.

-As for the food, think tasty but considered snacks like anchovy-topped brioche, fresh pasta, tuna crudo, and cheese for snacking, either at the bar, in the offset dining room, or out at the coveted laneway tables.
-A $75pp set menu is generous and ticks off the favourites, with gentle wine guidance from the experienced staff.
-Book online.
+According to them, "our food is creative, thoughtful and honest and our dishes are centred around the changing seasons".
+What does this mean for the menu?
+Think tasty and considered bites like anchovy-topped brioche, fresh pasta, tuna crudo, and cheese for snacking—either at the bar, in the offset dining room, or out at the coveted laneway tables.

 Caravin